 Almost all manufacturers have a social media presence these days, and these pages are the first places you’ll see special offers and discounts.
 To stay ahead of the game, find all of your favorite tech brands on Instagram, Facebook or Twitter and follow them.
 Now you’ll be first to know about promotions as they happen.

 Watch these accounts closely around holidays, or during shopping events like Black Friday.
 These are usually the best times for special coupons and discounts.
 You can also sign up for coupon services like Honey, which auto-applies discounts to your purchases as part of a browser extension.
 Tap or click here to see how Honey works.

-There are also websites like Wikibuy from Capital One that give you side-by-side comparisons of prices from multiple retailers.
+There are also websites like Capital One Shopping that give you side-by-side comparisons of prices from multiple retailers.
 This way, you can see which sellers offer the best deals and make better choices when shopping online.
-Wikibuy can also show you coupons and loyalty deals you may not have known about.
+Capital One Shopping can also show you coupons and loyalty deals you may not have known about.

 Alternatively, signing up for Google Alerts is another way to stay on top of your favorite brands.
 Google Alerts tell you when new updates on any topic appear in the search engine and setting them up is easy.
 Here’s how:

 - Visit Google.com/alerts and type what you want Google to alert you about in the search bar.
 You can type the name of the brand you want to get alerts on, or the brand name + discount/coupon/special offer.

 - Click on Show options to change settings for frequency, sources, language and region.
 You can also choose how many results you want and where you want them sent.

 - Click Create Alert to start receiving alerts on your topics of interest.